 How Is Zollinger-Ellison Syndrome Diagnosed?

-If your doctor suspects that you have ZES, he or she will perform a blood test to look for high levels of gastrin (the hormone secreted by gastrinomas).
+If your doctor suspects that you have ZES, they will perform a blood test to look for high levels of gastrin (the hormone secreted by gastrinomas).
 They may also perform tests to measure how much acid your stomach is producing.

 Despite these tests, gastrinomas can be difficult to find.